brainboxdotcc/DPP/README.md

 }
 ```

-This is a simple ping-pong example using slash commands with the new Everlasting Bot Wrapper.
+This is a simple ping-pong example, along with a choice example, using slash commands with the new Everlasting Bot Wrapper.

 ```c++
 #include <dpp/dpp.h>